Workplace Safety—The Impact of Psychosocial Hazards and How to Address Them

 ISO 45001 is especially useful as a framework for addressing psychosocial hazards because it models exactly the kind of leadership-driven, integrated approach you need.
 For example, it encourages organizations to take a comprehensive and broad view of workplace risks, which helps ensure that employers don’t ignore the dangers of psychosocial hazards.
 It also emphasizes the importance of “consultation and participation” of workers, which improves the likelihood that employees will be directly involved in identifying and controlling workplace risks and reducing related sources of workplace stress.

 ISO 45001 can be even more effective if you use it in conjunction with ISO 45003, a guidance standard on “psychological health and safety at work” published in 2021.
 ISO 45003 provides employers with specific guidelines on how they can better address psychosocial hazards using an OH&S management system patterned on ISO 45001.

 To better understand how ISO 45001 can help manage psychosocial hazards or risks in the workplace, read our previous blog.

-If you’d like to learn more about ISO 45001, whether or not you intend to certify to the standard, Phil Molé, EHS and Sustainability Expert with VelocityEHS® is hosting a free 1-hour live webinar on May 12th.
+If you’d like to learn more about ISO 45001, whether or not you intend to certify to the standard, watch the on-demand webinar hosted by EHS and ESG Expert Phil Molé.

 As Always, VelocityEHS Can Help Manage an Integrated Safety Culture!

-VelocityEHS offers Safety Management Software that can meet any company’s needs, providing an interactive way to engage employees.
-Our best-in-class Safety Software allow for custom dashboards, action management, inspections, incident management, and much more.
+Help reduce safety risks with the VelocityEHS Safety Management Solution it can help to meet any company’s needs.
+Our best-in-class Safety Solution allows for custom dashboards, action management, inspections, incident management, and much more.
 Contact us today to learn how we can help you seize the opportunity to promote a culture of employee empowerment and improve workplace safety.